 Departments: Field Operations (Sales & Clinical Affairs), Clinical Science, Marketing & Business Development, Production

 Dr. Menon was trained as a specialist in cardiac surgery at the University Hospitals in Düsseldorf and Tübingen.
-He then worked as a senior physician first in the University Hospital Giessen and later at the University Hospital of the RWTH Aachen in cardiac, paediatric cardiac and vascular surgery.
-In addition to the entire spectrum of cardiovascular surgery, the operative focus was on off-pump bypass and aortic surgery as well as cardiac transplantation.
+He then worked as a senior physician first at the University Hospital Giessen and later at the University Hospital of the RWTH Aachen in cardiac, pediatric cardiac and vascular surgery.
+In addition to the entire spectrum of cardiovascular surgery, his operative focus was on off-pump bypass and aortic surgery and cardiac transplantation.
 In Aachen he set up and managed the Department of Cardiac Support Systems.
 He has extensive and long-standing experience in the implantation of short and long-term VAD systems as well as in the follow-up care of VAD patients.

-After starting his career at Berlin Heart in 2013 as Division Head for Clinical Issues and Direct Sales in Germany, Dr. Menon was responsible for Global Sales from mid-2013 and served as Medical Director.
-Since October 2014 he has served as Managing Director together with Mr. Sven-René Friedel.
+After joining Berlin Heart in 2013 as Division Head for Clinical Issues and Direct Sales in Germany, Dr. Menon was responsible for Global Sales from mid-2013 and served as Medical Director.
+He has been Managing Director since October 2014 together with Mr. Sven-René Friedel.

 In order to stay true to our values at Berlin Heart, we act according to the following principles: